How it works

 About

-Fragment Practice helps teams turn overlapping AI, security, governance, guideline, and operating issues into material people can decide, review, explain, and carry forward.
+Fragment Practice helps organizations turn mixed issues around AI, security, governance, and technology risk into a form that stakeholders can decide, explain, review, and move forward.

 Founder profile